 He is currently the Director of Practice Improvement and Analytics of the Children, Youth, and Families System of Care at the San Francisco Department of Public Health in California, USA.
 In that role, he plans and coordinates a clinical practice improvement and evaluation program focused on identifying best trauma-informed and diversity-responsive practices; and utilizing implementation science to design and strengthen clinical assessment and interventions.
-His clinical work was/is primarily with immigrant and multicultural children/youth and their families.
-He mostly integrates psychodynamic, attachment, family systems, multicultural, expressive arts, play therapy, and CBT orientations.
+His clinical work is primarily with immigrant and BIPOC children/youth and their families.
+He mostly integrates psychodynamic, attachment, family systems, multicultural, narrative, expressive arts, play therapy, and CBT orientations.

 - Child and Adolescent Psychology

 - Gay father families

 - California School of Professional Psychology at Alliant International University San Francisco, PhD in Clinical Psychology, 2007

 - Saint Louis University, MS in Psychology, 2002

 - Saint Louis University, BS in Psychology, 1998

 - Director of Practice Improvement and Analytics, San Francisco Department of Public Health: Children, Youth, & Families System of Care

 - Associate Professor and Program Evaluator, The Wright Institute at Berkeley

 - Lead Program Evaluator and Research Psychologist, San Francisco Department of Public Health